Food businesses have a responsibility to ensure food and drink sold in Redbridge is safe to consume.

 The Food Team is responsible for inspecting food businesses regularly.
 We work closely with Public Health England and the Public Health Laboratory Service.

-The London Borough of Redbridge has approximately 1750 registered food businesses.
+There are approximately 1950 registered food businesses in the borough.
 During an inspection, the premises and food safety procedures are assessed for compliance with the Food Hygiene Regulations.

 Food Hygiene Rating Scheme